-Data isn’t just something to populate their monthly reports – it helps them manage staffing more accurately, identifying regional trends, and reduce waste such as plastic straws, paper bags and cups.
-That reduces its impact on the environment, and lowers their overall costs.
+Data isn’t just something to populate their monthly reports – it helps them manage to staff more accurately, identifying regional trends, and reduce waste such as plastic straws, paper bags, and cups.
+That reduces its impact on the environment and lowers its overall costs.

 Mobile Ordering for Driving Traffic

 What really puts Five Guys among giants like Panera Bread and Starbucks is its emphasis on its mobile app for ordering beforehand.
-This is a feature that many mid-sized fast casual restaurants, such as Which Wich and Blaze Pizza, have employed in the past, but not to the same extent of Five Guys.
+This is a feature that many mid-sized fast-casual restaurants, such as Which Wich and Blaze Pizza, have employed in the past, but not to the same extent as Five Guys.

-Mobile ordering for Five Guys accounts for a growing segment of repeat customers, as well as increasing the size of orders by twenty-five percent.
-The features of their app also allow for GPS searching of nearby stores and offers suggestions for orders, much like the kiosks in McDonald’s stores.
+Mobile ordering for Five Guys accounts for a growing segment of repeat customers and increases the size of orders by twenty-five percent.
+The features of their app also allow for GPS searching of nearby stores and offer suggestions for orders, much like the kiosks in McDonald’s stores.

 Mobile Ordering for Collecting Data

 Now the pattern emerges – Five Guys is big on data.
 It makes sense that, in a sense, all roads lead to Rome – for Five Guys, streamlining the customer experience is also the best opportunity for additions that collect more data.
 Yes, Five Guys is indeed a brand built on customer service.
 But it does that through data – which is exactly what mobile ordering allows them to do.